-A pillar of Gauteng's economic success has been public investment in strategic economic infrastructure, which has stimulated private-sector investment, as well as growth and job creation in key projects and sectors such as business tourism, logistics infrastructure, manufacturing and information and communications technology.
+A pillar of Gauteng's economic success has been public investment in strategic economic infrastructure, which has stimulated private-sector investment, as well as growth and job creation in key projects and sectors such as business tourism, logistics infrastructure, manufacturing and ICT.
+Through the work done by the Gauteng Economic Development Agency and the Gauteng Shared Services Centre, the province has attracted 27 local and international companies to set up their operations here.
+The companies invested R506 million in the economy, with a potential to generate more than 4 900 jobs.